Dana Berkowitz is an experienced trial lawyer who chairs Stris & Maher’s healthcare group.

-Ms. Berkowitz also plays a leading role in the firm’s appellate practice.
+Dana also plays a key role in the firm’s appellate practice.
 She has served as the primary author of countless briefs filed in the U.S. Supreme Court, the federal courts of appeal, and the California and New York state appellate courts.
-Notably, Ms. Berkowitz led the briefing on appeal in Schueneman v.
-Arena Pharmaceuticals, Inc., in which the Ninth Circuit reversed an order dismissing a pharmaceutical class action with prejudice.
+Most notably, Dana led the briefing on appeal in Schueneman v.
+Arena Pharmaceuticals, Inc., in which the Ninth Circuit issued a published opinion reversing the dismissal with prejudice of a major pharmaceutical class action.
 The case later settled for $24 million.

-In 2018, New York Law Journal named Ms. Berkowitz a “Rising Star,” recognizing her as one of the region’s most promising young lawyers.
-Ms. Berkowitz began her career at Cleary Gottlieb Steen & Hamilton LLP in New York.
+In 2018, New York Law Journal named Dana a “Rising Star,” and in 2021 Benchmark Litigation included Dana on its “40 & Under Hot List.”
+Dana began her career at Cleary Gottlieb Steen & Hamilton LLP in New York.
 She received her J.D. with honors from Harvard Law School and her A.B. from Princeton University, from which she graduated Phi Beta Kappa.
-She is proficient in Spanish and French, conversant in Mandarin, and has a rudimentary knowledge of Japanese.

 Ms. Berkowitz litigates a wide variety of complex and high-profile disputes.
 The matters below are representative of her experience.